polyapi/poly-glide-template-py/README.md

 2. Commit your changes using git by running something like: `git commit -am 'some useful message describing my changes here...'`

-3. Watch the `poly prepare` command run and catalog all your deployable functions.
+3. Watch the `polyapi prepare` command run and catalog all your deployable functions.

 4. If the prepare command made changes to any code comments then your commit will be paused to give you a chance to review those changes.
 If changes were made review, edit, and commit.